jax-01/bulls-and-cows/README.md

 - Random Code Generation: Each game starts with a randomly generated code, ensuring a unique experience every time.
 - Interactive Console Interface: The game is entirely console-based, with a clean and intuitive interface.
 - Customizable Code Length: Set the length of the code to increase or decrease the difficulty.
+- Customizable Symbols Used: Set the range of symbols used from 0-9 and a-z.
 - Score Tracking: Keep track of your attempts and improve your logic with each round.

 ### _🔧 Installation_